DIPlib/diplib/README.md

     -DDIP_BUILD_PYDIP=Off                   # to not build/install the PyDIP Python module
     -DDIP_BUILD_DIPIMAGE=Off                # to not build/install the DIPimage MATLAB toolbox
     -DPYBIND11_PYTHON_VERSION=3             # to compile PyDIP agains Python 3

+Note that on some platforms, the Python module requires the DIPlib library to build as a dynamic load library (`-DDIP_SHARED_LIBRARY=On`, which is the default).

 Under Windows you can follow a similar process, but I have never used CMake under Windows, so I'll let someone else write this bit.